isaokozakai/eli-test-scanner/README.md

 ---

-## 📸 Sample Image for Testing

-Place your sample image `test-strip-valid-1.png` inside the `server/tests/` folder to test the upload flow.

----

 ## 🛠️ Notes

 * Ensure required native modules are installed and properly linked when running the mobile app.
 * Image uploads are stored locally in `uploads/`.
-* Thumbnail generation uses Sharp.
-* No external DB required — in-memory mock used.
+* No external DB required.